It's Time To Upgrade This Home Cleaning Staple For The Sake Of The Planet

 If You Care

 If You Care has been churning out more sustainable versions of popular home products since 1990.
 Think: unbleached coffee filters and recycled aluminum foil.
 Their reusable paper towels are made using a combination of wood fiber, cotton, and a special type of salt to help out with absorption.
 According to the If You Care website, they can absorb up to 16 times their weight in water.
-I didn't do the math, but they certainly did manage to soak up some pretty sizeable countertop spills.
+I didn't do the math, but they certainly did manage to soak up some pretty sizable countertop spills.

 If You Care Reusable Paper Towels ($8.92/ roll)